RomanieDelporte/werkstuk-ek2-graphql-api-RomanieDelporte/README.md

 # werkstuk-ek2-graphql-api-RomanieDelporte

-This application is an app that is streaming music for users
+This application is an app where users can listen music